naborlozada/Perdomo_et_al_2025_sRNA_analysis/README.md

 ---

 Description:\
-This repository contains the datasets (link), and bioinformatics protocol steps used to analyzed the RNAseq data to detect small RNAs in *Aedes albopictus* mosquitoes infected with Cell Fusion Agents (CFAV).
+This repository contains the datasets (link), and bioinformatics protocol steps used to analyzed the RNAseq data to detect small RNAs in *Aedes aegypti* mosquitoes infected with Cell Fusion Agents (CFAV).

 - datasets:
     **RNAseq, raw reads:** [ONLINE] Original raw reads used for this research paper are publicly available (after publication) at the SRA database under the BioProject ID: **PRJNA1287247**.